makomweb/symfony-5-the-fast-track/README.md

 ```

 If you can't run it from your command line *PgAdmin* can also be used to execute this query and insert the data into the admin table.
 Make sure the cell does not contain escaped dollar chars afterwards.

+## Loading fixtures for different database

+Prepare a different database string in your `.env.test` so that once `APP_ENV` is set to `test` this connection string can be used.

+Load the fixtures with this command:

+`symfony console doctrine:fixtures:load`

+## Learning

+Dump the Autoloader with this command `composer dump-autoload`.

+Clear the cache with `php bin/console cache:clear`.